jspolsky/branchController2/README.md

 The DIY1-6 buttons are reserved for internal test patterns and chases.
 You can edit the code for these to provide something that is a good backup if your PC or network fails.

+DIY1 shows a test pattern where the first pixel is brown on the first strip, the first two pixels are brown on the second strip, etc. This is useful for making sure you have the 8 strips hooked up in the right order.

 Network Operation
 -----------------